sepehr/sepshell/README.md

+_☝️ This repo is no longer maintained as I have migrated to [starship](https://starship.rs/).
+You should, too._

+---

 # Sepshell
 Sepshell is clean and minimal theme with git bisecting, merging and rebasing modes as well as some pretty configurable ascii symbols to build your shell prompt.